Choose options

 The above specifications may vary slightly from specimen to specimen.

 The steel used here is not stainless and may show slight signs of corrosion.
-We recommend that you take care of the blade and sheath regularly, for example with Ballistol, a universal oil ideal for preserving steel products.
+We recommend regularly maintaining the blade and sheath, for example with Ballistol, a universal oil ideal for preserving steel products.

-At Tienda Medieval we have thousands of medieval and other period products.
+At Tienda Medieval, we have thousands of medieval and other period products.
 Discover them!